A report by the Learning and Work Institute (L&W) says that the UK skills gap will cost the country £120 billion by 2030.

 An examination of the latest figures on apprenticeships, however, reveals that the skills gap shows no signs of resolving itself.

 A Briefing Note by the Centre for Vocational Research, published this month, analysed Department for Education data on apprenticeships.
 The analysis showed that apprenticeship starts have fallen since the introduction of the Levy, from .5 million to .4 million today.

 While there has been substantial growth in advanced and higher-level apprenticeships, with 20% at the higher-level in 2018/19 compared to 4% in 2014/15, intermediate level (Level 2) apprenticeships have fallen from 60% to 37% in the same period.

 This is not necessarily bad news.
-If L&W are correct, the skills gap is a problem of high-level skills, so it makes sense to grow the offering there.
+If L&W are correct, the skills gap is a problem of high-level skills.
+It makes sense to grow the offering there.

-However, the purpose of apprenticeships is partly to provide an alternative route to social mobility and reskilling, so that a Level 2 apprenticeship could only be the start of an apprentice’s journey.
+However, the purpose of apprenticeships is partly to provide an alternative route to social mobility and reskilling.
+So, a Level 2 apprenticeship could only be the start of an apprentice’s journey.
 As L&W also predict a large oversupply of particularly low skilled labour, the decline of Level 2 apprenticeships is concerning.

 “The demand for skills could rise if measures to improve productivity and growth, such as the Industrial Strategy and other local and national policy, were successful…